What is puppy socialization?

 Should I wait until my puppy is fully vaccinated before enrolling in a socialization class?

-Most puppies are well outside the socialization window by the time they are fully vaccinated.
+Most puppies are outside of the socialization window by the time they are fully vaccinated.
 According to the American Veterinary Society of Animal Behavior (AVSAB), behavioral issues, not infectious diseases, are the number one cause of death for dogs under three years of age.
 For this reason, the AVSAB believes that it should be the standard of care for puppies to receive such socialization before they are fully vaccinated.